edgecollective/edge-blog/posts/notes/vale_remote.md

 ---
-pageTitle: Vale da Lama Remote Node
+pageTitle: Vale da Lama Greenhouse Monitoring
 layout: layout.njk
 date: 2020-10-07
-updated: 2020-10-07
+updated: 2020-10-21
 tags: notes
 image: img/placeholder.png
-blurb: Greenhouse node at Vale da Lama
+blurb: Greenhouse monitoring electronics at Vale da Lama
 ---

+## TODO

+- Make a mill-able PCB design in Eagle CAD for Lucio to mill [X]
+- Make a manfuacture-able PCB design in KiCAD to send to that company in Germany
+- Review: contact of company in Germany
+- test timer chip with Heltec ESP32
+- figure out how to load code remotely to Feather and to ESP32 via Pi
+- set up data repository online
+- display sensor data on a map

+Need designs for:
+- the remote node (Feather + sensors)
+- the gateway node (Heltec ESP32 + LoRa + timer chip + BME280)

+## Overview

 [Video explanation](https://youtu.be/LljqFv8GzxA) of the current status as of Oct 07 2020  ..